square/mortar/README.md

 [Flow](https://github.com/square/flow) and
 [RxJava](https://github.com/Netflix/RxJava).
 [Butterknife](http://jakewharton.github.io/butterknife/) can be a fun partner too.
-(Use of all of these libraries is illustrated in the sample app.)
+(Use of most of these libraries is illustrated in the sample app.)

 **Full disclosure**: This stuff is in rapid development, and has been open sourced at an earlier time in its life than is typical for Square.
-While we have a lot of code written in this style, only a small portion is using Mortar per se.
-That is changing, and as its use broadens bugs will be fixed and apis may be tweaked.
+While we have a lot of code written in this style, we are still in the process of migrating to Mortar per se.
+As its use broadens bugs will be fixed and apis will be broken.

+## Show me the code

+Before wading into how and why a Mortar app works, let's look at a typical piece of one.

 ## Moving Parts